 William Forshaw, founder of Maxwell Scott Bags discusses his strategy as it relates to social media advertising:

-However, there is still so much scope for growth in our existing markets.
 One avenue I’m quite excited to explore more in the upcoming months is paid social media.

 "Here we are able to target customers on lifestyle and interests, as well as demographics such as age, gender, and location."